Responsive WordPress Theme WP-Forge

 Start building your web site today!

 WP-Forge is released to the masses under the GNU General Public License, which means it is completely free.
 In case you were wondering, Foundation is released under the MIT License which also makes it free to use.

 What does this mean for you?
-It means you can use WP-Forge to learn something new, create something cool, have fun, and share what you’ve learned with others.
-I would love to hear what you think about WP-Forge, so please leave a comment.
+It means you can use my WP-Forge to learn something new, create something cool, have fun, and share what you’ve learned with others.
 Enjoy!